-[END CONFIDENTIAL-LAWYERS ONLY] Those [BEGIN CONFIDENTIAL-LAWYERS ONLY Those two customers rely on AT&T. But subsequent analysis has shown that AT&T also lacks coverage for their addresses.

-CONFIDENTIAL-LAWYERS ONLY That means that the LifeLine customers in Del Norte County that rely on other networks outside of Verizon's service area [BEGIN CONFIDENTIAL-LAWYERS ONLY also lack coverage on their underlying networks FEND CONFIDENTIAL-LAWYERS ONLY.141 In Del Norte County, in other words, every TracFone LifeLine user currently in the coverage area of any network on which they rely will also have coverage on Verizon.

-141 Verizon understands, moreover, that one of Del Norte County's [BEGIN CONFIDENTIAL-LAWYERS ONLY] two non-Verizon customers outside of Verizon coverage areas has logged no usage over the last six months.
+Those two customers rely on AT&T. But subsequent analysis has shown that AT&T also lacks coverage for their addresses.
+That means that the LifeLine customers in Del Norte County that rely on other networks outside of Verizon's service area also lack coverage on their underlying networks.
+In Del Norte County, in other words, every TracFone LifeLine user currently in the coverage area of any network on which they rely will also have coverage on Verizon.
+Analyses for the rest of the state tell a similar story: statewide, all but twelve of TracFone's California LifeLine users in <70% geographic zip codes are either associated with Verizon coverage areas or already served by Verizon. &lt;sup>141 Verizon understands, moreover, that one of Del Norte County's [BEGIN CONFIDENTIAL-LAWYERS ONLY] two non-Verizon customers outside of Verizon coverage areas has logged no usage over the last six months.
 TracFone has advised that, according to program guidelines, that customer would normally be de-enrolled from LifeLine for non-usage (but continues to receive service under the COVID Service extension).
-[END CONFIDENTIAL-LAWYERS ONLY] Analyses for the rest of the state tell a similar story: statewide, all but [BEGIN CONFIDENTIAL-LAWYERS ONLY] twelve [END CONFIDENTIAL-LAWYERS ONLY] of TracFone's California LifeLine users in <70% geographic zip codes are either associated with Verizon coverage areas or already served by Verizon.
-The tiny minority of TracFone LifeLine customers outside of Verizon's service area and not already served by Verizon will have options and plenty of time (years) to exercise them.
+[END CONFIDENTIAL-LAWYERS ONLY] The tiny minority of TracFone LifeLine customers outside of Verizon's service area and not already served by Verizon will have options and plenty of time (years) to exercise them.
 By definition, any TracFone customer who receives coverage through a non-Verizon network in an area where Verizon service is not available will be able to obtain service following the close of the Transaction through the network from which they currently receive it.
-As Mr. Diaz Corona's testimony details, the market for California LifeLine customers is competitive.142 MVNOs offer LifeLine customers a range of switching benefits, including free handsets.
-And LifeLine customers displeased with Verizon's coverage can expect to enroll in new LifeLine coverage for free.143 As Mr. Diaz Corona notes, elevated churn in the LifeLine segment in California reflects this intense competition for LifeLine customers.144 As a result of this competition, any of the BEGIN CONFIDENTIAL-LAWYERS ONLY twelve END CONFIDENTIAL-LAWYERS ONLY LifeLine users in <70% Verizon service zip codes can expect to switch carriers for free, and may even receive incentives like new handsets from other MVNOs eager to acquire them as customers.
-2. Verizon is the Network of Choice for Non-LifeLine TracFone Users in the Hardest-to-Reach Parts of California [Lynda Ng]
+As Mr. Diaz Corona's testimony details, the market for California LifeLine customers is competitive.
+MVNOs offer LifeLine customers a range of switching benefits, including free handsets.
+And LifeLine customers displeased with Verizon's coverage can expect to enroll in new LifeLine coverage for free.
+As Mr. Diaz Corona notes, elevated churn in the LifeLine segment in California reflects this intense competition for LifeLine customers.
+As a result of this competition, any of the twelve LifeLine users in <70% Verizon service zip codes can expect to switch carriers for free, and may even receive like new handsets from other MVNOs eager to acquire them as customers.
+2. Verizon is the Network of Choice for Non-LifeLine TracFone Users in the Hardest-to-Reach Parts of California [Lynda Ng] Verizon understands that TracFone does not maintain verified address or even zip-code level data for its non-LifeLine customers.
+Zip codes, moreover, can be misleading.

-142 See Diaz Corona Rebuttal Testimony at 18-20.
+&lt;sup>142 See Diaz Corona Rebuttal Testimony at 18-20.